 The Group only has unit-linked business.
 For unit-linked business, technical provisions calculated as a whole represents the value of units credited to policyholders.
-If the liabilities are subject to a surrender option, the value of the financial liability is never less than the amount payable on surrender.
 Therefore, in absolute terms, there is very limited uncertainty regarding the value assigned as the valuation does not require the application of assumptions or judgement.

-The best estimate liabilities component of technical provisions represents the value of future revenues (net of expenses) from the unit-linked business, based on the cash flow projection model and is equivalent to future product charges (income) less future expenses less future claims in excess of unit reserves.
+The best estimate liabilities component of technical provisions represents the value of future revenues (net of expenses) from the unitlinked business, based on the cash flow projection model and is equivalent to future product charges (income) less future expenses less future claims in excess of unit reserves.
 This component of technical provisions therefore carries greater uncertainty, principally driven by the following:

 - Economic uncertainty related to future income from unit funds, e.g. a higher-than-expected future surrender experience will result in lower future asset-based revenues and lower future profits.
-This will cause the best estimate liabilities to increase. - Uncertainty related to future administration costs for servicing the in-force policies, e.g. higher than expected future expenses to service the in-force business will result in lower future profits.
+This will cause the best estimate liabilities to increase. - Uncertainty related to future administration costs for servicing the in-force policies, e.g. higher-than-expected future expenses to service the in-force business will result in lower future profits.
 This will cause the best estimate liabilities to increase.